30 October 2012

 The majority of contemporary Danish musicians spoke unequivocally and strongly confrontationally against conservatism and older generations from a clear left-wing perspective, which often seemed like a bombardment without nuances.
 Together with Kim Larsen, Sebastian, and Trille, C.V.
 Jørgensen appeared as one of a few significant songwriters who would be able to carry on the legacy of Eik Skalø - a position he not only maintained, but also came to substantiate in the coming years, and by the end of the decade he positioned himself as perhaps the best and most important Danish songwriter of a generation.

-I was already quite familiar with C.V.'s music, but this album was my first acquisition by C.V.
+I was already quite familiar with C.V.'s music from early on, but this album was my first acquisition by C.V.
 Jørgensen, and I purchased that album simply because it was already considered a modern classic.
 Over the years, its status hasn't exactly faded.
 The Danish music magazine Gaffa chose Storbyens små oaser to represent C.V.
 Jørgensen on its list of the best Danish albums ever.
 Four decades later, it still has classic status - and especially in comparison with other acclaimed releases from 1977, and in a Danish musical historical context, you cannot skip Storbyens små oaser.

 Highly recommended.